-If an idea strikes me at any point of the day, I log out in my ideas lost on Trello so I don’t forget it.
+If an idea strikes me at any point of the day, I log it in my ideas column on Trello so I don’t forget it.

-I also come ideas on Trello of I find something I like.
+I also save ideas on Trello if I find something I like.
 And I use Pocket for saving articles to read later.

 These are just 4 ways that can help you to move your writing schedule up a gear.
 Do you have any methods that you use to increase your writing?
 If so, please drop them below in the comments section.